agj/3000-traditional-hanzi/README.md

 When I originally studied Japanese kanji, I didn't study their readings this way, because they are multiple and too complicated, so I learned the readings of the characters organically in the process of learning new vocabulary.
 This time around, at first I thought I could learn the (pretty much) single pinyin reading per character, but after some time trying and failing, I realized that my first approach (not purposefully studying each character's reading) made more sense.

-So, I modified my approach and made it two-way: _character recall_ and _meaning recall_ only.
-(James Heisig would probably remove the latter.)
+Anyway, I ended up with pretty much the same method I originally used for Japanese kanji.
+I use a single card per note, with only _character recall_.
+I studied _meaning recall_ too for a while until the added study load became too much, and it's not really very necessary.
+Reading content in Chinese makes up for this very well.

 Here is a character recall example card for 戶 door, with everything under the line (`----`) hidden:

 ```
 hù  [pinyin audio]